National University of Singapore (NUS),

 thateconstutor@gmail.com

-With a decade of teaching experience coupled with a career in the financial industry, Mr Koh has been featured in a number of news and magazine articles.
+With over two decades of teaching experience coupled with a career in the financial industry, Mr Koh has been featured in a number of news and magazine articles.

-He has written for the Asian Journal of Public Affairs and other Economics articles written by him are also publicly available.
+He has previously written for the Asian Journal of Public Affairs; various other Economics-related pieces penned by him are also publicly available online..

 Mr Koh adopts a parachute and a risk-based approach.
 The aim is simply – to cover the entire ‘A’ Level Economics syllabus in the most fuss-free and efficient way possible.